TextExpander/TextExpanderTouchSDK/README.md

 - using the TextExpander delegate in UITextField, UITextView, UISearchBar, and UIWebView, including a regular web view and a content editable web view
 - using TextExpander in a custom keyboard (most apps will not need this).

 TextExpanderDemoApp is not meant to be a model iOS app.
 It's meant to demonstrate TextExpander functionality so that you can see it in context and adopt it easily into your app.

 1. [Download](https://smilesoftware.com/cgi-bin/redirect.pl?product=tetouch&cmd=itunes) TextExpander from the App Store
 2. Open the TextExpanderTouchSDK folder from step 1
 3. Double-click TextExpanderDemoApp.xcodeproj or TextExpanderDemoAppSwift.xcodeproj to open the sample project in Xcode
-4. Choose Product -> Run to run the sample on your attached device
+4. Choose Product -> Run to run the sample
 5. Tap Settings
 6. Turn on "Use TextExpander"
 7. Tap Fetch Snippets to get the snippets from TextExpander